neondatabase/website/content/docs/reference/glossary.md

 A technique used to efficiently copy data.
 Neon uses the copy-on-write technique to efficiently copy data when creating a branch.

+### Data transfer

+A billing metric that measures the amount of data transferred out of Neon (egress).
+See [Data transfer](/docs/introduction/billing#data-transfer).

 ### Database

 A named collection of database objects.
 A Neon project has a default database named `neondb` which resides in the default `public` schema.
 A Neon project can contain multiple databases.
 Users cannot manipulate system databases, such as `postgres`, `template0`, or `template1`.

+### Enterprise plan

+A custom volume-based paid plan offered by Neon.
+See [Neon plans](/docs/introduction/billing#neon-plans).

 ### Free Tier

 A Neon service tier for which there are no usage charges.
-For information about Neon’s Free Tier and associated limits, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).
+For information about Neon’s Free Tier and associated limits, see [Free Tier](/docs/reference/technical-preview-free-tier/).

 ### LSN